 The film benefits from strong performances throughout - with Robbie and Janney exceptional.
 The attention to detail on the wigs and costumes and room settings is amazing.
 And the way in which Robbie is CGI'ed into performing the most complex skating moves is superb.
 But most of all I loved the way that director Craig Gillespie (LARS AND THE REAL GIRL) kept the skating scenes, and indeed all of the scenes, really kinetic and energised.
 Indeed, with his hand-held camera-work up close and in the characters' faces, the film had a brutal intimacy to match the subject matter.
 I also loved the choice of making this a film about memory and self-awareness as much as anything else.
 By using characters as talking heads commenting on their own past actions; and by having characters break the fourth wall; we learn how far they are or aren't contrite or moved.
 The result is a very powerful and insightful take on a tabloid story - one with far more depth than I had expected.

-I, TONYA has a running time of 119 minutes and is rated R. The film played Toronto 2017 and opened last year in the USA and Canada.
+I, TONYA has a running time of 119 minutes and is rated R in the USA and 15 in the UK for very strong language and scenes of domestic violence.
+The film played Toronto 2017 and opened last year in the USA and Canada.
 It opens on Jan 18th in Hong Kong; on Jan 25th in Greece, Estonia and Lithuania; on Feb 1st in Denmark, Hungary, Russia, Singapore and Norway; on Feb 9th in Mexico; on Feb 14th in Sweden, Argentina and Brazil; on Feb 23rd in Belgium, France, the Netherlands, Spain and the UK; on March 1st in Germany and on March 15th in Australia.